| |

 Make sure the water covers the jars by at least an inch.

-Set timer to 10 minutes for pints, or 15 minutes for quarts.
+Set the timer to 10 minutes for pints, or 15 minutes for quarts.

-After the time is up, remove kettle from heat, and let cool naturally before removing lids and taking jars out.
+After the time is up, remove the kettle from the heat and let it cool naturally before removing the lids and taking the jars out.

 Check jars for seal, then store cooled jars of pickled okra in a cool place out of direct sunlight.